LHansoon/angular-register/README.md

 I have to be honest here that I did a lot of research, and I've never been on Angular project before.

-Instead of copy and paste the entire project, I decide to start a new one and implement all the components that I personally could understand, all the parts that I feel overwhelmed were not included because I couldn't event explain what's going on there.
+Instead of copy and paste the entire project, I decide to start a new one and implement all the components that I could understand, all the parts that I feel overwhelmed were not included because I couldn't event explain what's going on there.

-Sorry I've tried to write some unit tests, but it's a little too far for me right now, I need more time on it.

-I apologize for the commit history, I did notice that there is a requirement on it, but I was learning while coding, so I couldn't realize nor decide where I should put the commit, it's always a bit of here and a bit of there.

-Overall it's a fun ride, having it running is already a success for me.
-At the end of the day, Thanks for the opportunity.